Opentrons/opentrons/api/docs/v2/pipettes/loading.rst

     pipette.pick_up_tip(tiprack1["A2"])
     pipette.liquid_presence_detection = False

-After this, the pipette will not do LLD check for subsequent aspirations.
-To re-activate LLD set ``pipette.liquid_presence_detection=True`` later in your protocol.
+After this, the pipette will not do LLD check during subsequent aspirations.
+To re-activate LLD, set ``pipette.liquid_presence_detection=True`` later in your protocol.

 Require Liquid Presence
 -----------------------

-The `` just check the liquid status of a well, use
+The ``foo thing`` just check the liquid status of a well, use